Uno Railo: Records

 He also clocked 100 metres in 10.6 seconds in 1907, but this result was considered unreliable.

 Biography

-He finnicized his familyname from Rosenberg to Railo on 12 May 1906.
+He finnicized his family name from Rosenberg to Railo on 12 May 1906.

 He moved to the United States in 1910.
 He lived in Waukegan, Illinois and worked as a millwright at a wire mill.
 He died in an accident on a fishing trip.